binaryage/totalspaces-web/sip-details.md

 Find [instructions for installing TotalSpaces2 here.](/sipsettings)

-TotalSpaces2 versions 2.3.5 and above have support for OSX 10.11 El Capitan and macOS 10.12 Sierra, but cannot be installed on a normally configured machine due to System Integrity Protection (SIP), a new security feature introduced in El Capitan.
+TotalSpaces2 versions 2.3.5 and above (for OSX 10.11 El Capitan and later) cannot be installed on a normally configured machine due to System Integrity Protection (SIP), a new security feature introduced in El Capitan.
 It must be disabled.

-__Starting with version 2.5.4 of TotalSpaces2, you can turn System Integrity Protection back on after you have installed TotalSpaces2 if you wish.__
+__In macOS versions up to 10.13 High Sierra, you can turn System Integrity Protection back on after you have installed TotalSpaces2 if you wish.
+This does not apply to 10.14 Mojave and later.__

 Here is some information about [what System Integrity Protection is, and what it means to turn it off](https://en.wikipedia.org/wiki/System_Integrity_Protection).
 Technical details are well covered in [the El Capitan review on Ars Technica](http://arstechnica.com/apple/2015/09/os-x-10-11-el-capitan-the-ars-technica-review/8).
 Apple also provide [some information here](https://developer.apple.com/library/prerelease/mac/documentation/Security/Conceptual/System_Integrity_Protection_Guide/Introduction/Introduction.html).

-If you decide to modify the setting under El Capitan/Sierra, you will be able to install TotalSpaces2.
+If you decide to modify the setting, you will be able to install TotalSpaces2.
 Just to be clear...

 <div class="license-desk exclamation">
 Your machine may be less secure when System Integrity Protection is not running.
 It is entirely your decision to modify or temporarily modify the settings.